How to Make Caribbean Style Slow Cooked Curried Goat

 - I recommend removing the desired portion of goat meat from the plastic bag and immediately placing what is not needed back into the freezer.

-- When it has begun to soften from its frozen state, pour out the water and rinse the meat again several times.
+- When the goat meat has begun to soften from its frozen state, pour out the water and rinse the goat meat again several times.

 - Drain after the last rinse and place the cubes of goat meat into the slow cooker.

-- You will add the needed spices directly into the slow cooker with the meat.
+- You will add the needed spices directly into the slow cooker with the goat meat.

-The most desired spices for making this dish are:
+The most desired spices for making this goat curry dish are:

 - curry powder (which typically includes turmeric, coriander and other spices),